pwvbutler/ecms-np-analysis/README.md

 # ECMS NP Analysis

-Scripts and code for analysing EC-MS data of nanoparticle electrocatalysts
+Scripts and code for analysing EC-MS data of nanoparticle electrocatalysts and calculating faradaic efficiencies

 ## Getting Started